-PREL255 Introduction to Public Relations 3
+PREL255 Introduction to Public Relations

-This is focuses on basic concepts in public relations, publics, public opinions, attitudes, twoway communication, and evaluation of public relations effectiveness.
+This course focuses on basic concepts in public relations, publics, public opinions, attitudes, two- way communication, and evaluation of public relations effectiveness.
 Basic literature of the field is examined.
 Basic principles for production of news releases, public service announcements, and other materials are covered.